WaleedElgamal/ATC_01122076956/README.md

 ### Step 3: Run the Backend

-In your IDE (VS Code or IntelliJ), or via terminal:
+In your IDE (Preferrably IntelliJ), or via terminal:

 ```bash
 cd backend